£

 Thanks to research, treatments for CLL are improving all the time.
 So waiting may also give you the chance of a better treatment when the time comes.

-Watch and wait involves regular check-ups which could be with your GP or at a hospital.
+Active monitoring involves regular check-ups which could be with your GP or at a hospital.
 You’ll have blood tests to check your blood cell counts and general health, and you may have a physical examination to check for swollen lymph nodes (glands).

 You’re likely to have between two and four check-ups in the first year after your diagnosis, but if everything remains stable, you may need one to two check-ups a year.